DeviaVir/chase/api.md

 ### Type

 Type can be `video` or `image`, respectively.
+Should be passed as `string`.

 ### APIKey

-A `string`.
 The API key will be given to you on registration and can be unique per run.
+Should be passed as `string`.

 ### Signature